 Whenever a new, “free” product is released to the general public, people automatically assume it’s got to be a “scam.”
 After all, nothing comes without a price, right?

-Personally, I don’t think Credit Karma is a scam, though they’ve certainly got a business model in place that benefits them in the event that you apply for a new line of credit (they may earn a commission).
+Personally, I don’t think Credit Karma is a scam, though they’ve certainly got a business model in place that benefits them in the event that you apply for a credit card or new line of credit (they may earn a commission).

 In short, they can justify soliciting these offers because it’s their way of “helping you” improve your credit score and/or save money.
 So it’s certainly not a scam, but one could call it a little “gray.”

 They actually recommended that I refinance my credit card debt (which I pay off in full each month) with a new personal loan, which makes absolutely no sense.
 So be warned!
 Some might consider such bad advice to be a scam.

 - To ensure your data on their site is protected